chdft/AbaSim/readme.md

 `AbaSim.ConsoleRunner programMemoryDump dataMemoryDump [Flags]`

 Where programMemoryDump is a binary file containing the initial program memory and dataMemoryDump is a binary file containing the initial data memory.
 Specify flag `C` for control flow monitoring - this may impact execution speed.
+Specify flag `P` to start with paused execution.

-You can press ENTER at any time to cancel the program execution.
-After the execution has ended a memory and register dump will be printed to stdout.
+You can press ESC at any time to cancel the program execution.
+Press H for help.

 ## Contained Magic